laravel/docs/queues.md

 <a name="pruning-failed-jobs"></a>
 ### Pruning Failed Jobs

-You may delete all of the records in your application's `failed_jobs` table by invoking the `queue:prune-failed` Artisan command:
+You may prune the records in your application's `failed_jobs` table by invoking the `queue:prune-failed` Artisan command:

 ```shell
 php artisan queue:prune-failed
 ```

+By default, all the failed job records that are more than 24 hours old will be pruned.
 If you provide the `--hours` option to the command, only the failed job records that were inserted within the last N number of hours will be retained.
-For example, the following command will delete all of the failed job records that were inserted more than 48 hours ago:
+For example, the following command will delete all the failed job records that were inserted more than 48 hours ago:

 ```shell
 php artisan queue:prune-failed --hours=48